stussysenik/mxz/README.md

 ---

 TODO:
-it would be cool if I could do a changing subheading fix Netlify CMS daily links? showPageTitleInTOC -> the problem is that I've forked it and it's not updating Comment section?
+it would be cool if I could do a changing subheading-> typing carousel fix Netlify CMS daily links? showPageTitleInTOC -> for some reason the styling isn't being shown Comment section?

+[params]
+  twitter = "mx_zou"
+  github = "millzzzz"
+  linkedin = "mengxuanzou"
+  showPageTitleInTOC = true